Photoshop Selection Tools Explained

 Complex Selections: Adding, Subtracting, and Intersections

-ALT: Subtract from your selection.
-Often times, selection tools like Quick Selection and Magic Wand can get tricked by artifacts in the photo, and accidentally select a chunk it wasn’t supposed to.
-Instead of starting your selection over again, simply press ALT and select out the extraneous areas.
+Subtract from your selection.
+Oftentimes, selection tools like Quick Selection and Magic Wand can get tricked by artifacts in the photo, and accidentally select a chunk it wasn’t supposed to.
+Instead of starting your selection over again, simply press ALT and select the extraneous areas.

 These three tools add lots of extra functionality to each selection tool.
 All tools have this extra flexibility and you can even use several of them in one selection— you could magic wand the larger region, then use the Rectangular Marquee Tool to capture a sharp protruding rectangular shape, then finish off with the Quick Select to clean up the edges of your selection.